-We use the European Centre for Medium-Range Weather Forecasts' (ECMWF) ERA-Interim atmospheric reanalysis product (Dee et al. 2011) to assess circulation at 850 hPa, vertical velocities and moist static energy budget terms.
+We use the European Centre for Medium-Range Weather Forecasts (ECMWF) ERA-Interim atmospheric reanalysis product (Dee et al., 2011) to assess circulation at 850 hPa, vertical velocities and moist static energy budget terms.
 All observed products were bilinearly interpolated to the MetUM grid for comparison.

-3. Response of the monsoon mean-state to increased entrainment and detrainment
+3. Response of the monsoon mean state to increased entrainment and detrainment

 Asian monsoon rain falls primarily in June, July, August and September (JJAS).
-The JJAS mean tropical Indo-Pacific precipitation and 850 hPa circulation in the control integration are shown in Figure 1a.
+The JJAS mean tropical Indo-Pacific precipitation and 850 hPa circulation in the control integration are shown in Figure 1(a).
 Rainfall is most prevalent over the equatorial Indian Ocean, just off the west coast of India, in the Bay of Bengal, in the western north Pacific, over India itself and on the south slopes of the Himalayas.
-There are significant biases in MetUM precipitation in almost all of these regions, shown in Figure 1b.
-Many of these biases are common in GCMs, in particular the excess precipitation over the equatorial Indian Ocean and the lack of precipitation over the Indian subcontinent (Annamalai et al. 2007; Sperber et al. 2013).
-The distribution of biases in the MetUM broadly agrees with the CMIP5 multi-model mean (Sperber et al. 2013), though in the MetUM there is a larger precipitation excess in the equatorial Indian Ocean and it is more evenly distributed across the equator.
+There are significant biases in MetUM precipitation in almost all of these regions, shown in Figure 1(b).
+Many of these biases are common in GCMs, in particular the excess precipitation over the equatorial Indian Ocean and the lack of precipitation over the Indian subcontinent (Annamalai et al., 2007; Sperber et al., 2013).
+The distribution of biases in the MetUM broadly agrees with the CMIP5 multi-model mean (Sperber et al., 2013), though in the MetUM there is a larger precipitation excess in the equatorial Indian Ocean and it is more evenly distributed across the Equator.
 There is also a larger deficit in precipitation over the Indian subcontinent.
 Precipitation biases over the WNP are similar.

-The change in JJAS tropical Indo-Pacific precipitation when the convective parametrisation's entrainment factor is increased by a factor of 1.5 is shown in Figure 3.
-Precipitation decreases along the equatorial Indo-Pacific, extending from the WEIO across the Maritime Continent and along the South Pacific Convergence Zone (SPCZ).
+The change in JJAS tropical Indo-Pacific precipitation when the convective parametrization's entrainment factor is increased by a factor of 1.5 is shown in Figure 3.
+Precipitation decreases along the equatorial Indo-Pacific, extending from the WEIO across the Maritime Continent and along the SPCZ.
 Precipitation also decreases over subtropical Asia, particularly along the southern slopes of the Himalayas and in eastern China.
-In the WNP, in contrast, there is a very large increase in precipitation.
+In contrast, in the WNP there is a very large increase in precipitation.
 Precipitation increases to a lesser extent in the northern Bay of Bengal and over the west coast of the Indian peninsula.
-Globally, precipitation changes are accompanied by changes in circulation.
+Precipitation changes are accompanied by changes in circulation.
 In the Indo-Pacific, the largest changes at 850 hPa are increased westerly flow from the western Indian Ocean, Indian subcontinent and Maritime Continent to the WNP and increased cyclonic circulation over eastern Asia and the WNP.
-Precipitation decreases slightly in much of the rest of the equatorial tropics, including central America, the eastern equatorial Pacific, western equatorial Atlantic and equatorial Africa, while parts of the subtropics, such as the Gulf of Mexico and the southwestern Pacific, show slight increases in precipitation (not shown).
+Precipitation decreases slightly in much of the rest of the equatorial Tropics, including central America, the eastern equatorial Pacific, western equatorial Atlantic and equatorial Africa, while parts of the subtropics, such as the Gulf of Mexico and the southwestern Pacific, show slight increases in precipitation (not shown).

 Figure 3.
-The response of JJAS tropical Indo-Pacific precipitation (mm $day^{-1}$ ) and 850 hPa circulation (m $s^{-1}$ ) to multiplying the entrainment factor, and consequently the entrainment and detrainment rates, by 1.5 in the MetUM.
+The response of JJAS tropical Indo-Pacific precipitation (shading, mm day-1) and 850 hPa circulation (arrows, m s-1) to multiplying the entrainment factor (and consequently the entrainment and detrainment rates) by 1.5 in the MetUM.
 Significance is indicated as in Figure 1.

-The precipitation response in the MetUM is similar to the other GCMs' response to increased entrainment (Terray 1998; Chikira 2010; Kim et al. 2011; Oueslati and Bellon 2013).
-While in all models precipitation increases in the western tropical Pacific, in the ARPEGE (Action de Recherche Petite Echelle Grande Echelle) AGCM this increase occurs on the equator (Oueslati and Bellon 2013), whereas in our model, the increase occurs north of the equator.
+The precipitation response to increased entrainment in the MetUM is similar to that in other GCMs (Terray, 1998; Chikira, 2010; Kim et al., 2011; Oueslati and Bellon, 2013).
+While in all models precipitation increases in the western tropical Pacific, in the ARPEGE (Action de Recherche Petite Echelle Grande Echelle) AGCM this increase occurs on the Equator (Oueslati and Bellon, 2013), whereas in our model the increase occurs north of the Equator.